 Here is a look at some of the landlord disclosures required in Maine*.

 Radon.
-By 2012 and every ten years thereafter, landlord must test for radon and disclose to prospective and existing tenants the date and results of the test and the risks of of radon, using a disclosure form prepared by the Department of Health and Human Services (tenant must sign acknowledgment of receipt).
+Landlords must test their properties for radon.
+The results of this test must be disclosed to current and potential tenants along with the dates of the test and the potential health risks associated with radon.
+Landlords must use a disclosure form prepared by the Department of Health and Human Services and have their tenants sign the statement acknowledging that it was received.
 (14 Me.
 Rev. Stat.
 Ann. § 6030-D)

 Smoking policy.
-Landlord must give tenant written disclosure stating whether smoking is prohibited on the premises, allowed on the entire premises, or allowed in limited areas of the premises.
-If the landlord allows smoking in limited areas on the premises, the notice must identify the areas on the premises where smoking is allowed.
-Disclosure must be in the lease or separate written notice, landlord must disclose before tenant signs a lease or pays a deposit, and must obtain a written acknowledgment of notification from the tenant.
+Landlords must provide tenants with written information stating whether smoking is prohibited on the premises, allowed in certain areas of the premises or allowed in all areas of the premises.
+This notice must specify where the allowed areas are located.
+The disclosure must be in the lease or a separate written notice, and the landlord is required to disclose this information before tenant signs a lease or pays a deposit.
+The landlord also must obtain a written acknowledgment of notification from the tenant.
 (14 Me.
 Rev. Stat.
 Ann. § 6030-E)

 Maryland Landlord Disclosures